-Al Fundamentals: An Introduction to Artificial Intelligence

-Instructor: Natasha Balac
+Al Fundamentals: An Introduction to Artificial Intelligence Instructor: Natasha Balac Duration: 5 hours

 Artificial Intelligence (AI) is a field that is continually and actively growing and changing, expanding human capability beyond imagination.
 AI has captured the attention of scientists, engineers, and business people across industries worldwide, exploring ways to find insight and create value from smart products.